obophenotype/upheno/src/patterns/dosdp-dev/README.md

 | Variables | molecular function,  |

 ### Abnormal morphology of anatomical entity
-*An abnormally shaped anatomical entity, like an abnormally shaped nose.*
+*An morphologically abnormal anatomical entity.
+Morphological encompasses shape and colour, but more specific patterns exist.*

 | Attribute | Info |
 |----------|----------|